Brittany Lang: Professional career

-After two years of college golf at Duke, Lang turned professional in July 2005, shortly after her T2 finish at the U.S. Women's Open.
-She received sponsor's exemptions in 2005 to the Jamie Farr Owens Corning Classic (T36), State Farm Classic, and Canadian Women's Open (T6).
-She was the medalist in the first stage of the LPGA Qualifying Tournament in September, then finished T22 at the final stage in December to earn full playing privileges for the 2006 season.
+In 2005, after two years of college golf at Duke, Lang turned professional.
+It was shortly after her runner-up finish at the U.S. Women's Open.
+She received sponsor's exemptions in 2005 to the Jamie Farr Owens Corning Classic (T-36), State Farm Classic, and Canadian Women's Open (T-6).
+Lang was the medalist in the first stage of the LPGA Qualifying Tournament in September, then finished T-22 at the final stage in December to earn full playing privileges for the 2006 season.

 Lang recorded six top-ten finishes, in 2006 and 2008.
 At the end of 2008, her third season on the LPGA Tour, her career earnings exceeded $1 million.

 Lang's first professional win came in June 2012 at the inaugural Manulife Financial LPGA Classic in Canada, where she triumphed in a four-player playoff.
 She birdied the last hole four consecutive times to win the playoff.
 It was the first-ever victory in an LPGA event by a former Duke Blue Devil, and Lang's 154th event on tour.

 Lang has seven top ten finishes in major championships: six as a professional and one as an amateur.
 She won the U.S. Women's Open in 2016 at CordeValle and was a solo runner-up at the Women's British Open in 2011 at Carnoustie.

 She has represented the United States in four successive Solheim Cups in 2009, 2011, 2013, and 2015.
 She was undefeated in singles play until falling to Melissa Reid in 2015.